-Often alternated with ‘the washing line’ – another one for when you need to keep patting and shushing – sitting on the floor with one arm through the bars of the cot and the other often propping up your head as you doze off.
+The ‘sit-and-shush’ is often alternated with ‘the washing line’ in the middle of the night.
+You want to sleep but your child needs patting and shushing.
+You sit on the floor, one arm through the bars of the cot and the other propping up your head as you doze off.

 5) The bedtime backfire